 Would Kroenke buy Usmanov’s shares?

 Another big question.
-Pros: Kroenke would then own 97 per cent of Arsenal and could take the club private by forcibly buying out the remaining shareholders.
+Pros: Kroenke would then own 97 per cent of Arsenal and could take the club private by forcibly buying out the remaining shareholders (this is a pro for him, you understand, not for the rest of us).
 This would give him a couple of big benefits: no troublesome AGM to sit through, where people like me – all right, it was me – irritate him by getting up and questioning why he was taking £3m out for undefined ‘services’; and more importantly, the right to take as much cash out of Arsenal as he wanted – just like the Glazers do at Man Utd.

 Cons: it would cost him at least £300m to buy out Usmanov.
 On balance he may well think it’s worth it.